Keep being updated with phanganist.com by following our Facebook page.

 Do you want the long version or the short?
 I left Italy initially looking for a better job and I ended up living inside a bike repair store in Amsterdam.
 I knew nothing about them before.

 The guy who owned it wasn’t just a repairman but also a collector of pre second world war bicycles.
+I started riding an antique bike there and fell in love with it.

 I went many kilometres in Amsterdam and realised that with a bike I could make distances I never before imagined, so I wondered if it was possible to make long trips with bikes.